muescha/dot_hammerspoon/README.md

 ### [WindowPlacer](/Functions/WindowPlacer.lua)

 This functionality allows the user to move windows to pre-defined locations on either their MacBook or an external monitor in portrait orientation.
 Specifically, there are three designated locations: the upper half of the monitor (designated as hyper+1), the lower half of the monitor (designated as hyper+2), and the MacBook itself (designated as hyper+3).
 By using this feature, users can more quickly and easily arrange their windows to best suit their workflow and preferences.
+The Modal mode allow also place the windows in different columns.

 Shortcuts:
 - hyper + 1 -> External Monitor Top